 Our practice seeks to celebrate and promote that lineage through the way we practice our hyung.
 In fact, the very choice of what hyung demarcates our historical context.

 However, as that quote goes - the modernity of yesterday is our tradition of today.
 The key phrase is 'modernity' - and the essence of that is that of being contemporary, of being relevant, and of addressing issues that are clear and present.
 This is what traditional practice should be - an application of tradition - forming a progressive system for our times.

 Look at the above video.
 We are pulling out an 'application' from Dosan.

 The skill to check/trap, and then counter with backfist is an excellent skill for anyone to acquire.
 But push through, and incorporate an elbow roll inspired by a later sequence in the form, then a variation of the Double Palmok Markgi where you cater for a punch swung wide - and now we're venturing into territory of addressing a situation, and not a specific attack.
 The response is applied to what the opponent does to you.
-It's not simply a function of a sequence.
+It's not simply the preservation of some sequence.

 [ Traditional Taekwondo Perth | Testimonials | YouTube | Subscribe | Sitemap ]